Datamuseum-DK/FloppyToolsExamples/README.md

 '╬' means "Conflicting values read"

+'ü' (Q1 only) means "conflicting but unallocated".

 "░" also indicates conflicts, but one of the values have twice as many readings as the rest combined.

 One of '▁▂▃▄▅▆▇█' indicates how many times times that particular sector has a good read.

+# Old outdated info

+This section needs to be reworked to follow changes that has happened in FloppyTools.
+20250728/phk

 By the time the script stops, the last output will be: